 You should commit to your gut, write it down, observe the outcomes and mindfully note your success.
 Do this again and again.
 Establish some data.

 Are you getting better, worse, or is your success staying about the same?
 Ask yourself, “What is the best predictor of future performance?”
 The likely answer is past performance.
 When you don’t know the past performance you go with your gut.

 Our gut feel and instincts are important but chances are that our true success in this area is conditioned by learning the behaviors, patterns, and predictable actions of the subject involved.
 If we don’t know past performance we assess what we do know and guess at the rest.

 Sometimes our gut feel is really just an assessment of the data we’ve stored over time.
 It may include our attitude towards the situation.

 At least that is what my gut tells me.

-Dennis E. Gilbert is a business consultant, speaker (CSPTM), and corporate trainer that specializes in helping businesses and individuals accelerate their leadership, their team, and their success.
-He is a five-time author and some of his work includes, #CustServ The Customer Service Culture, and Forgotten Respect, Navigating A Multigenerational Workforce.
+Dennis E. Gilbert is a business consultant, speaker (CSPTM), and corporate trainer.
+He is a five-time author and the founder of Appreciative Strategies, LLC.
+His business focuses on positive human performance improvement solutions through Appreciative Strategies®.
 Reach him through his website at Dennis-Gilbert.com or by calling +1 646.546.5553.